bioconda/bioconda-docs/source/faqs.rst

    to do a lot of work to make sure all of the many packages are mutually compatible with each other.

-2. Use smaller environments.
+2. **Use smaller environments.**

    Fewer packages means less work for the solver.
 Try to use environments only containing what you need for a particular project or task.

-3. Pin dependencies.
+3. **Pin dependencies.**

    Sometimes pinning dependencies to a specific version can speed up the solving, since it reduces the search space for the solver.
 In some cases this may backfire though.
 For example, you can't pin an older version of R and also use newer R packages that don't support that version of R.

-4. Create an environment from a file with all dependencies.
+4. **Create an environment from a file with all dependencies.**

    Creating an environment with all dependencies at once can be faster than incrementally adding packages to an existing environment.
 For example ``conda create -n myenv --file requirements.txt``, or ``conda env create --file env.yaml``.

-5. Use strict channel priority.
+5. **Use strict channel priority.**

-   Ensure that you've run ``conda config --set channel_priority strict`` to respect the configured channel order.
+   Ensure that you've run ``conda config --set channel_priority strict`` to respect the configured channel order, as recommended in the setup instructions.
 This can also speed up the solving.

 What versions are supported?
 ----------------------------